 Is Bitcoin Illegal?
 The Criminal Consequences of Using Cryptocurrency

 While most people don’t know how to purchase bitcoin, they’ve definitely heard about it.
-News stories abound about how the cryptocurrency’s anonymous nature makes it perfect for illegal activities.
-Cybercriminals who perpetrate large-scale ransomware attacks, like WannaCry and Petya, often demand that their victims pay using bitcoins.
+News stories abound about how the cryptocurrency’s value recently surged above the $17,000 mark, creating a feeding frenzy by investors.
+Before this, conversations about bitcoin usually centered around how its anonymous nature makes it perfect for illegal activities.
+Cybercriminals who perpetrate large-scale ransomware attacks, like WannaCry and Petya, often demand that their victims pay using bitcoins, for example.

 What Is Bitcoin?